Transforming outpatient care

 What we are doing

-In April 2023 we published Modern Outpatient Care – Principles and practice for patient centred outpatient care.
-It includes principles and recommendations that constitute a clinical framework for service planning and delivery in the context of the difficult UK national health landscape.
+In April 2023 we published Modern outpatient care – principles and practice for patient centred outpatient care.
+This report outlines key principles and recommendations that constitute a clinical framework for service planning and delivery within the challenging UK national health landscape.
 We hope that local services can self-assess against the principles and identify priorities for improvement.

 Please visit Medical Care – driving change for more information and resources related to our work in this area.